-A brief confidential health form is filled out so we can determine the most beneficial and safest treatment for you.
+A brief confidential health form is filled out (download here and bring it to your appointment) so we can determine the most beneficial and safest treatment for you.
 This information allows us to further benefit your massage experience through observing habits, lifestyle, work, daily routines etc..
 A general discussion will take place to figure out the best treatment and technique for you.

 Draping is always required and discreet.
 Depending on the technique being used you may not have to be undressed.
 Underwear is usually left on and a sheet or towel is draped over your body, and only the area being massaged is left undraped.